UAE weather tomorrow: clear to partly cloudy

-The National Center of Meteorology expects the weather tomorrow to be clear to partly cloudy at times, with low clouds appearing on the east coast in the morning, and humid at night and Wednesday morning in some western areas with the possibility of fog or light fog forming, and winds light to moderate in speed, sometimes active during the day, causing dust..
+The National Center of Meteorology expects the weather tomorrow to be clear to partly cloudy and dusty at times, with a chance of some cumulus clouds forming in the east and south, which may be accompanied by rain in the afternoon, and humid at night and Thursday morning in some coastal and western areas with the possibility of fog or light fog forming, and winds are light to moderate in speed, sometimes active, causing dust during the day..

-The center said in its daily weather report that the winds will be southeasterly to northeasterly at a speed of 10 to 25, reaching 35 km/h.
-The waves in the Arabian Gulf will be light to moderate at times, with the first high tide at 14:22, the second high tide at 01:14, the first low tide at 19:16, and the second low tide at 08:03.
-In the Sea of Oman, the waves will be light, with the first high tide at 10:17, the second high tide at 22:06, the first low tide at 16:24, and the second low tide at 04:23..
+The center said, in its daily weather statement, that the winds will be southeasterly to northeasterly / 10 to 25 reaching 35 km/h, and the waves in the Arabian Gulf will be light to medium, and the first high tide will occur at 14:43 and the second high tide at 01:49.

+The first low tide is at 08:03 and the second low tide is at 19:51.
+In the Sea of Oman, the waves are light to medium.
+The first high tide is at 10:39 and the second high tide is at 22:47.
+The first low tide is at 16:50 and the second low tide is at 04:48..

 Below is a statement of the expected maximum and minimum temperatures and humidity levels tomorrow.: